 11. However, too many governments are only interested in deregulating to help corporations who have too much influence and who corrupt democracy and good governance

-by supporting politicians and parties who will govern in favour of corporate interests.
+by supporting politicians who will govern in favour of corporate interests.
 This is one aspect of neoliberalism

-, and massive water pollution episodes and vast global shortages of drinking water.
-During the history of our planet there have been five global 'Mass Extinction' events (none during human history) but we have now entered into the sixth Mass Extinction event - known as the 'Anthropocene'.
+, massive water pollution episodes and vast global shortages of drinking water.
+During the history of our planet there have so far been five global 'Mass Extinction' events (none during human history).
+However, we have now entered into the Sixth Mass Extinction event.
 This is already well underway and is entirely human-created (hence the name 'Anthropocene').
-This human degradation of the planet's environment is happening quickly and that is why the IPBES has declared that we are now in this global emergency, with grave consequences for human civilisation.
+This human destruction of the planet's environment is happening quickly and that is why the IPBES has declared that we are now in this global emergency, with grave consequences for human civilisation.

-13. We humans are putting ourselves at risk of ecological disasters such as World crop failure and collapse of ecosystem services, caused by the present trends of over-population, over-consumption, our approach to economic development, and our use of non-sustainable agriculture.
-The survival of humans in now in great doubt - and this is a human-caused emergency
+13. We humans are putting ourselves at risk of ecological disasters such as World crop failures, water shortages and the collapse of the ecosystem caused by our over-population, over-consumption, as well as our approach to economic development and our non-sustainable agriculture.
+Consequently, the survival of humans in now in great doubt - and this is a human-caused emergency

 .
-The IPBES makes clear that global consumption is unsustainable but this problem is mainly caused by the richer countries in the global north - see this Graph :
+The IPBES makes clear that global consumption is unsustainable and that this problem is mainly caused by the richer countries in the global north :